richb-hanover/netperfclean/README.md

 sudo iptables -A DROPPEDNETPERF -j DROP
 ```

-Finally, the `addtoblacklist.sh` script adds an `iptables` rule to drop connections for the listed address:
+Finally, the `addtoblacklist.sh` script adds an `iptables` rule to drop connections for the specified address:
 insert (-I) a rule in the INPUT chain at position 3, with criteria for tcp and port 12865 and the specified source address.
 A matching packet "jumps to" the DROPPEDNETPERF chain that subsequently drops the packet.
 This prevents the connection from becoming established.